ggallon/pixi-viewport/README.md

 PRs are more than welcome!

+## v4.40.0
+Fork and rename to @ggallon/pixi-viewport
+* Update depndencies

 ## v4.30.0+
 This project was migrated to Typescript (thanks [@sukantpal](https://github.com/SukantPal)!).
 All functionality should be the same.
 The live Example has been updated.